livz/livz.github.io/_posts/2012-09-18-OverTheWire-Vortex-Level-4.md

 }
 ```

+## 3. Redirect program flow
-3. We decide an address to overwrite to change the flow of the program.
-We can use the same trick as in the previous level: replace the address of exit() function in .plt (which is called at the end of the program), which we find by searching relocations sections in the binary:
+We decide an address to overwrite to change the flow of the program.
+We can use the same trick as in the previous level: replace the address of _`exit()`_ function in _`.plt`_, which is called at the end of the program.
+We find it by searching relocations sections in the binary:
 ```bash
 vortex4@melissa:/vortex$ readelf -r ./vortex4
 [..]